Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Introduction

 \section{Introduction}

-New technologies enable quick formation and dissolution of network connections, allowing collectives to quickly consolidate behind ideas and leaders they find useful for solving their perceived problems \cite{lorenz2021digital}.
-While this dynamics was always at play, online communication platforms make it particularly easy for some members to quickly become much more visible and influential than others.
-These prominent members have the power to steer conversation and promote a particular style of discourse \cite{lewandowsky2020using}.
-They can influence others through both normative conformity, for example, by popularizing specific worldviews and behaviors, and informational conformity, where their followers trust them as sources of reliable information \cite{claidiere2012integrating}.
-Given the frequent disconnection between quality of arguments and their popularity on online media \cite{bak2021stewardship}, such dynamics can have consequences that are ultimately harmful for collectives and their members \cite{jennings2021lack}.
+New technologies facilitate formation and dissolution of network connections, allowing collectives to quickly consolidate behind ideas and leaders they find useful for solving their perceived and real problems \cite{lorenz2021digital}.
+While this collective dynamics is not new, online communication platforms make it particularly easy for some individuals to attract collective attention.
+While not sufficient, the attention is a necessary condition for any later influence one might have on the discourse, beliefs, and behaviors of others in the collective.
+More prominent members have the power to steer the conversation \cite{lewandowsky2020using} and influence others through both normative conformity, by popularizing specific worldviews and behaviors, and informational conformity, by being trusted as sources of reliable information \cite{claidiere2012integrating}.
+Given the frequent disconnect between the quality of arguments and their popularity in online media, \cite{bak2021stewardship}, such dynamics can have consequences that are ultimately harmful to collectives and their members \cite{jennings2021lack}.

-Millions of people comment daily on current societal events using a variety of online platforms, from social media to comment sections of news websites \cite{ziegele2018socially}.
+Here we investigate collective dynamics in comment sections of news sites, where millions of people comment daily on current societal events \cite{ziegele2018socially}.
 Reading others' comments can shape one's own opinions about an event and the source of the story \cite{prochazka2018effects}, and help spread opinions and claims which counter the mainstream narrative \cite{toepfl2015public}.
 Commenters can influence how other readers perceive the issue being discussed in the article, their evaluations of the article's quality, and their affective response to the issue \cite{ziegele2014creates,naab2020comments}.
-While participants in a public discourse should be able to offer diverse perspectives and have similar opportunities to influence each other's opinions \cite{habermas1991structural, hauser2022vernacular}, in online discussions this is often not the case.
+While participants in public discourse should ideally have similar opportunities to be heard \cite{habermas1991structural, hauser2022vernacular}, in online discussions some commenters attract more attention than others and are more likely to influence the subsequent discussion.

+We reconstruct networks of commenters discussing major societal events, from elections to political rallies and mass shootings, on four prominent news websites spanning the U.S. political spectrum from left to right: Mother Jones, The Atlantic, The Hill, and Breitbart.
+We study conditions under which these commenter networks consolidate around a smaller set of high-profile voices, as reflected in the unequal distribution of replies commenters get from others \cite{ziegele2018dynamics}.